McConnell ‘medically clear,’ says Capitol doctor

 Following the bout of unresponsiveness, McConnell answered two more questions — which his aide had to repeat — before walking away from the podium and exiting the room.
 The press gaggle took place after McConnell spoke for roughly 20 minutes, according to NBC News.

-Following the incident, a McConnell spokesperson said the GOP leader “felt momentarily lightheaded and paused during his press conference today.”
-An aide for the Kentucky Republican said the senator “feels fine,” but noted “as a prudential measure, the Leader will be consulting a physician prior to his next event.”
+After the incident, a McConnell spokesperson said the GOP leader “felt momentarily lightheaded and paused during his press conference today,” similar to what his office said after the first freeze-up episode.
+An aide for the Kentucky Republican added on Wednesday that the senator “feels fine,” but noted “as a prudential measure, the Leader will be consulting a physician prior to his next event.”

 Later on Wednesday, McConnell was photographed with Rep. Jim Banks (R-Ind.), who is running for Senate in Indiana.